-- 1. Set up your stimuli with the MC_Stimulus II program. - 2.
-Send the stimulus sequence from a MC Stimulus II file to the STG. - 3.
+- 1. Set up your experiment. - 2.
+Switch the STG3008-FA on. - 3.
+Set up your stimuli with the MC_Stimulus II program. - 4.
+Send the stimulus sequence from a MC_Stimulus II file to the STG. - 5.
 Start the STG either manually by pressing the Start / Stop button on the front panel, with the software controls, or with an external trigger.